 Dianne Derby is a Two-time Emmy award-winning journalist with nineteen years of experience covering major news events in southern Colorado and across the country.

-Her life and career have been shaped through her coverage of the Waldo Canyon and Black Forest Fires, the Planned Parenthood shooting, law enforcement funerals, interviewing families of missing or murdered children, and fighting for consumers desperate for a voice with companies that wouldn't listen.
+Dianne's life and career have been shaped through her coverage of the Waldo Canyon and Black Forest Fires, the Planned Parenthood and Club Q mass shootings, law enforcement funerals, interviewing families of missing or murdered children, and fighting for consumers desperate for a voice with companies that wouldn't listen.

-Dianne was born in Fort Lauderdale, Florida, and misses the beach but not the humidity.
-She’s happy to trade the sunshine there for the four seasons here in Colorado Springs.
-Dianne has two Master's degrees, one from Florida State University and one from the University of Miami.
+Dianne was born in Fort Lauderdale, Florida.
+She has two Master's degrees, one from Florida State University and one from the University of Miami.
 She completed her undergraduate work at the University of Florida.
 She began her career as a general assignment reporter in Savannah, Georgia.
 She moved to Spartanburg, South Carolina next as an anchor and consumer reporter.
-Dianne then spent more than eight years at another station in Colorado Springs.
+Dianne then spent more than eight years at another television station in Colorado Springs.

 In her free time, she loves hiking, camping, and making memories with her family.
 She's always ready for chips and salsa and a shopping spree to find antique costume jewelry.

 She and her husband have one daughter and one rescue pup from the Humane Society of the Pikes Peak Region.